Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

 !!! abstract "Summary"

-    This lesson focused on executin gand understanding the runtime behaviour of a basic Nextflow pipeline, including:
+    This lesson focused on executing and understanding the runtime behaviour of a basic Nextflow pipeline, including:

     1. Running the pipeline and interpretting the terminal output
     2. Inspecting the work directory and task logs (e.g. `.command.sh`)